Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 </br>

-Being so simple and "Hardware-Indendent" there are work in progress projects to test if it is suitable to become the new polkadot smart contract language
+Being so simple and "Hardware-Independent" there are work in progress experiments to test if it is suitable to become the new polkadot smart contract language

 Notes:
-resources: polkadot blogpost - polkavm + risc-v specs

----

-All refereces can be found in the speaker notes
+Discussion about using RISC-V as smart contract language: https://forum.polkadot.network/t/exploring-alternatives-to-wasm-for-smart-contracts/2434

+RISC-V Instruction Set Manual, Unprivileged ISA: https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf

 ---